SS Amsterdam (1950)

 TSS Amsterdam was a passenger vessel built for the British Railways in 1950.

 History

 The ship was built by John Brown on Clydebank and launched on 19 January 1950.
 After a career as a passenger ferry for British Railways she was converted as a cruise ship for Chandris Line and renamed Fiorita.
 She sank in a storm in waters near Turkey and was later raised and used from 1973 as an accommodation ship.
+During the Lebanese Civil War, Lebanese airline Middle East Airlines moved some of their operation to Jeddah in 1976 and the Fiorita was used to accommodate their pilots and cabin crew.
 In 1980 she was renamed Ariane II.
 She capsized and sank in a storm at Fethiye, Turkey, on 27 January 1987.